|

 dry.
 While at the shelter I discovered two cans of corn and some

-the side trail entrance until almost 6 pm before deciding the heat
+at the side trail entrance until almost 6 pm before deciding the

-had diminished enough, and moved on toward Bear Mountain in hopes
+heat had diminished enough, and moved on toward Bear Mountain in

-of getting water for the morning.
-The ascent of Bear Mountain involved
+hopes of getting water for the morning.
+The ascent of Bear Mountain

-some steep climbs, but the worst section was not very long.
-We found
+involved some steep climbs, but the worst section was not very long.

-the observation tower at the summit closed, but we spotted a water
+We found the observation tower at the summit closed, but we spotted

-fountain nearby and were grateful we had chosen to move on.
-A slow
+a water fountain nearby and were grateful we had chosen to move

-drizzle of precipitation began so I set up my tarp off of the main
+on.
+A slow drizzle of precipitation began so I set up my tarp off

-summit where I hopefully would not be discovered, but provided a
+of the main summit where I hopefully would not be discovered, but

-good view to the river below.
-Later, the rain subsided so I laid
+provided a good view to the river below.
+Later, the rain subsided

-out exposed to the elements on a nearby rock outcropping until about
+so I laid out exposed to the elements on a nearby rock outcropping

-1 am when the drizzle returned and I ventured back under the tarp
+until about 1 am when the drizzle returned and I ventured back under

-for the remainder of the night.
-For supper I had prepared a dish
+the tarp for the remainder of the night.
+For supper I had prepared

 of ramen noodles.
 I topped it all off with chocolate pudding for